 Buying a car can be stressful and usually requires some serious negotiating skills.
 Wouldn’t it be nice to earn miles, points, or cash back, for your purchase?

-This could help with meeting minimum spending requirements, meeting yearly card spending bonuses for elite status, or to simply earn lots of miles, points, or cash back.
+This could help with meeting minimum spending requirements, reaching yearly card spending bonuses for elite status or bonus rewards, or to simply earn lots of miles, points, or cash back.

 That said, there’s a bit of strategy involved using a credit card to buy a car.

 Tips for Buying a Car With a Credit Card